 First let us talk about what exactly is a D-link Range Extender, as the name suggests a Range Extender does it work on extending the range of your Wi-Fi, and making access to WiFi easier where it was not available.

-Friends In This Post We Will Reveal All Troubleshooting Tricks And Steps About D-link Range Extenders .
-D-link Range Extender are Popular Because there price and reliability.
-Few D-link Extender models Are N300, DAP-1320 , DAP-1320 etc .
+Friends In This Post We Will Reveal All Troubleshooting Tricks And Steps About D-link Range Extenders.
+D-link Range Extender is Popular Because of there price and reliability.
+Few D-link Extender models Are N300, DAP-1320, DAP-1320, etc.

 Let Us Ask You Few Question Before We Continue to Fix Your d-link Range extender –

-Are You Having Issues Connecting With Internet Using your d-link Range extender ?
+Are You Having Issues Connecting With the Internet Using your d-link Range extender?

-If Your Answer is Yes for any of these question Then You Are at right Place .
+If Your Answer is Yes for any of these questions Then You Are at right place .

 Basic Troubleshooting For D-link Range Extender –

 - Unplug The Range Extender From the Power Outlet and Wait For Like 2 min Then Turn it On

 - Restart Your Modem and Router And Try Connecting the Extender Again, Check Your Modem For Internet too.